Blog

 Ingredients

-• 2 teaspoons honey optional, for added sweetness
+• 1 tablespoon honey or simple syrup optional for added sweetness

 Equipment